The Genie from Down Under

-Plot
+Premise

 The honourable Penelope Townes is a 13-year old aristocrat from England who lives with her widowed mother, Lady Diana, with their housekeeper Miss Mossop at Townes Hall.
-Townes is a stately but crumbling mansion in Wilshire, England.
+Townes is a stately but crumbling mansion in Wiltshire, England.

 Penelope comes into possession of an opal pendant when she explores the dusty attic of her family's decaying mansion.
 The opal contains two Australian genies, Bruce and his son Baz, who have been living inside the opal for 130 years since Penelope's great, great-grandfather, Sir Claude, brought them to England.
 This is the setting for a battle of wits and a clash of class and culture.
 Penelope is a selfish snob who sees the Genie as her property and has the power.
-Bruce, the Genie is an ocker and has the magic.
+Bruce, the genie is an ocker and has the magic.